JingyiChris/exSEEK/README.md

 #! /bin/bash
 docker run --rm -it -v $PWD:/workspace -w /workspace ltbyshi/exseek exseek.py "$@"
 ```
-After adding the file to one of the directory in the `$PATH` variable, you can simply run: `exseek`.
+After adding the file to one of the directories in the `$PATH` variable, you can simply run: `exseek`.

 ### Input files